AnnaWeakclaw/nodejs-jwt-exercise/README.md

  - nodemon development server to prevent the stop and restart server while making changes in dev

  This Node.js application is connected to MongoDB database
+  - Install MongoDB and make in run in the background:
+    `brew services start mongodb`